7 Ways to Identify a Responsible Breeder

 Social Media Counts

 Another way to identify a respected breeder is to look for them on social media.
 If their pages get thousands or more followers, chances are they are not only legit, but quite popular and loved as well.
-Social media is a great tool for business, especially in the puppy adoption industry.
+Social media is a great tool for business, especially in the puppy reservation industry.
 It gives the breeders and their customers a place to come together and share their experiences and photos.

 A breeder that has a handful of followers is likely not a breeder at all, but a scammer.
 Few followers and little social media interaction are red flags that you should steer away from.